Marlin, Demelza, Apoifis, Nicholas, and Bennie, Andrew. Aboriginal Sports Coaches, Community, and Culture. Springer, 2020.

 This book examines children's rights and citizenship in the USA, UK and Australia and analyses the policy, law and sociology that govern the transition from childhood to adulthood.
 By examining existing debates on childhood citizenship, the author pursues the claim that childhood is the most heavily governed period of a liberal individual's life, and argues that childhood is an intensely monitored period that involves a 'politics of becoming adult'.
 Drawing upon case studies from the USA, the UK and Australia, this concept is used to critically analyse debates and policy concerning children's citizenship, criminality, and sexuality.
 In doing so, the book seeks to uncover what informs and limits how we think about, talk about, and govern children's rights in liberal societies.

-Laidlaw, Z. and Lester, A. (eds.,).
+Laidlaw, Zoe and Lester, Alan (eds.).
 Indigenous Communities and Settler Colonialism: Land Holding, Loss and Survival in an Interconnected World.
 Basingstoke: Palgrave Macmillan, Cambridge Imperial and Post-Colonial Studies series, 2015.

 The new world created through Anglophone emigration in the 19th century has been much studied.
 But there have been few accounts of what this meant for the Indigenous populations.
 This book shows that Indigenous communities tenaciously held land in the midst of dispossession, whilst becoming interconnected through their struggles to do so.